silbermoewe/posts-2015/paris.md

 ---en---

 We successfully start early in Bremen.
 We arrive in Paris at about nine in the evening and park the car next to *Château de Vincennes*.
-Alexandre offered to host us so we take the underground to the flat of his parents between 1st and 2nd arrodisment.
+Alexandre offered to host us so we take the underground to the flat of his parents between 1st and 2nd arrondissement.
 The flat is spacious at the top floor and filled with gran pianos and an organ.
 We go up to the roof terrace which features a view of all touristic highlights of Paris and drink some beer.

 ![](IMG_9263)
 ![](IMG_9266)